 St. Francis Booster Club

 The purpose of this organization, as adopted in February 1984, is to provide support for physical education and athletic programs for students of St. Francis of Assisi School.
 All parents in St. Francis School are eligible to become members of the Booster Club.
-The $20.00 membership dues allow our families to gain free admission to all St. Francis home games.
+The $50.00 membership dues allow our families to gain free admission to all St. Francis home games.
+In addition, there is a sponsorship level of $250.00 or more, which will allow the donor to have their name or business posted annually on a banner in the gymnasium.

 Interested in Volunteering?